Buffalo Law Review

 Copyright & Permissions

-Please direct all copyright permission requests to the Copyright Clearance Center, Inc. They can be reached by at:
+Please direct all copyright permission requests to the Copyright Clearance Center, Inc. They can be reached at:

 222 Rosewood Drive